JFI12/kicad_assistant/README.md

+Currently this doesnt work, but if anyone is interested in developing a Kicad MCP you can use this as a basis.
+The auto-placer and auto-schematic doesnt work yet.

 This project uses ai_companion.py as kicad plugin with a FastAPI backend script.

 There are several different ai_companion.py you can choose and app2 or app as backend.